-Whether you’re trying to solve a tough problem, start a business, get attention for that business or write an interesting article, creative thinking is crucial.
+Frustrating mental blocks often happen when you’re trying to solve a tough problem, start a business, get attention for that business, come up with killer content ideas, or write an interesting article.
+But in those situations, creative thinking is crucial.

 Just like Neo needed to understand that “there is no spoon” in the film The Matrix, you need to realize “there is no box” to step outside of.

 You create your own imaginary boxes simply by living life and accepting certain things as “real” when they are just as illusory as the beliefs of a paranoid delusional.

-You’re already capable of creative thinking at all times, but you have to strip away the imaginary mental blocks (or boxes) that you’ve picked up along the way to wherever you are today.
+You’re already capable of creative thinking at all times, but you have to strip away the imaginary mental blocks (or boxes) you’ve picked up along the way to wherever you are today.

 I like to keep this list of 10 common ways we suppress our natural creative abilities nearby when I get stuck.
 It helps me realize that the barriers to a good idea are truly all in my head.